violeterisb/old-zachberglund.github.com/_posts/2014-07-06-ffvi-thirteena.md

 [Next Part](http://zachberglund.com/2014/07/06/ffvi-thirteenb/)

-If you want more of this series and interesting in more [Start here!](http://zachberglund.com/2013/06/23/ffvi-one/) You can watch my writing evolve.
+If you are interested in more of the series [start here!](http://zachberglund.com/2013/06/23/ffvi-one/) You can watch my writing evolve.
+And meet another secret Batman.